istanbuljs/nyc/README.md

 ## Producing instrumented source

-The nyc `instrument` command can produce a set of instrumented source files, suitable for client side deployment in end to end testing.
+The `nyc instrument` command can produce a set of instrumented source files.
+These files are suitable for client side deployment in end to end testing.
 You can create an instrumented version of your source code by running:

 ```bash